Intent

 Health and self-care: children know the importance for good health of physical exercise, and a healthy diet, and talk about ways to keep healthy and safe.

-Key stage 1
+Key Stage 1

 Pupils develop fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.
 They are able to engage in competitive (both against self and against others) and co-operative physical activities, in a range of increasingly challenging situations.
+Pupils are taught to:

 - master basic movements including running, jumping, throwing and catching, as well as developing balance, agility and co-ordination, and begin to apply these in a range of activities